okay-lol/Touhou-Set-Helper/README.md

 If it did work, then there's one last luck check in your way.
 Go into the newly generated "build" folder.
 Then in a folder called "exe.win-amd64-3.8", you should find an exe file called "main".
 Double-click the file to run it.
 If you get an error, then I'm sorry.
 You probably made it further than many others, but it just wasn't meant to be.

 If it did work, then congratulations!
 I'm truly happy for you.
 If you want, feel free to make a shortcut and name it something other than main.
-There's also a .ico file in the sprites folder that you can use.
+There's also a .ico file in the sprites folder that you can use to change the icon so that it isn't the ugly default one that Windows uses.
 Anyway, that's about it.
 Hopefully this works for you.
 Best of luck!